Quit Your Job? Tell Us Your Story

 Whether you're proud or maybe not so proud of how you did it, NPR's Life Kit wants to hear your story.

 We want details about why you decided it was time to leave your old job, how you prepared for the transition, what you said during your exit interview, all of it.
-We want to know what worked for you and if there's anything you wish you'd done differently.
+We want to know what worked for you and whether there's anything you wish you'd done differently.

 Tell us by filling out the form at this link.